 method-name must specify the full name of the Java method to call, including the package, class and method name, for example

-call-java-method first uses the string to lookup a caller, and if that fails it produces a caller in the same way that default-constructor-arguments and setup-java-caller do and caches it.
+call-java-method first uses the string to lookup a caller, and if that fails it produces a caller in the same way that define-java-caller and setup-java-caller do and caches it.
 It then uses the caller to call the Java method with args, and return the result.

 If method-name is incorrect (does not have class and method name, class cannot be found or method cannot be found),